Fighting Well: Understanding Conflict and Connection in Relationships

 Does your relationship provide the emotional space for that journey?

-Perel warns against reductionistic thinking.
-Instead, she encourages us to hold multiple truths, to name experiences in ways that invite exploration rather than judgment.
-The goal is not to be right—it’s to connect.
-Being right and alone is a hollow victory.
+Perel reminds us not to oversimplify.
+She encourages us to accept that more than one thing can be true and to talk about our experiences in ways that invite curiosity instead of judgment.
+The goal isn’t just to be right—it’s to connect.
+Being right but alone isn’t much of a victory.

 All relationships hold paradoxes: